Michigan's Natural Communities

 Emergent marshes are subject to frequent or seasonal flooding.
 Periods of low water facilitate seed bank expression and seedling establishment when litter levels are low.
 Beaver dams in nearby streams cause major changes to soils and vegetation.
 One of the most important results of flooding is the creation of oxygen-deprived sediments and accumulation of peat.
 Muskrat feeding within emergent marshes can create openings that are colonized by submergent and floating vegetation.
 Historically, where emergent marshes bordered fire-dependent uplands, wildfires likely burned across the community, reducing litter levels and facilitating seed bank expression and seedling establishment.

 Emergent marsh is a broad wetland type, characterized by a wide diversity of emergent and floating-leaved plant species.
-Some of the more common species and genera include water plantain (Alisma plantago-aquatica), sedges (Carex comosa, C. lacustris, C. lasiocarpa, C. oligosperma, C. stricta, and many more), spike-rushes (Eleocharis acicularis, E. elliptica, E. equisetoides, E. obtusa, E. quinqueflora, E. smallii, and others), manna grass (i.e., Glyceria borealis, G. canadensis, and G. striata), cut grass (Leersia oryzoides), small duckweed (Lemna minor), yellow pond-lily (Nuphar advena and N. variegata), sweet-scented water-lily (Nymphaea odorata), smartweeds (Polygonum amphibium, P. hydropiper, P. lapathifolium, and others), pickerel weed (Pontederia cordata), common arrowhead (Sagittaria graminea, S. latifolia, S. montevidensis, and S. rigida), bulrushes (Schoenoplectus acutus, S. pungens, S. subterminalis, and S. tabernaemontani), bur-reeds (Sparganium americanum, S. angustifolium, S. chlorocarpum, S. eurycarpum, S. fluctuans, and S. minimum), great duckweed (Spirodela polyrhiza), cat-tails (Typha angustifolia and T. latifolia), water-meals (Wolffia spp.), and wild-rice (Zizania aquatica and Z. palustris).
+Some of the more common species and genera include water plantains (Alisma subcordatum and A. triviale), sedges (Carex comosa, C. lacustris, C. lasiocarpa, C. oligosperma, C. stricta, and many more), spike-rushes (Eleocharis acicularis, E. elliptica, E. equisetoides, E. obtusa, E. quinqueflora, E. palustris, and others), manna grass (e.g., Glyceria borealis, G. canadensis, and G. striata), cut grass (Leersia oryzoides), small duckweed (Lemna minor), yellow pond-lily (Nuphar advena and N. variegata), sweet-scented water-lily (Nymphaea odorata), smartweeds (Persicaria amphibia, P. hydropiper, P. lapathifolia, and others), pickerel weed (Pontederia cordata), common arrowhead (Sagittaria graminea, S. latifolia, and S. rigida), bulrushes (Schoenoplectus acutus, S. pungens, S. subterminalis, and S. tabernaemontani), bur-reeds (Sparganium americanum, S. angustifolium, S. emersum, S. eurycarpum, S. fluctuans, and S. natans), great duckweed (Spirodela polyrhiza), cat-tails (Typha angustifolia and T. latifolia), water-meals (Wolffia spp.), and wild-rice (Zizania aquatica, state threatened, and Z. palustris).

 Marshes often consist of distinct zones.
 Along the drier margins of the emergent marsh, grasses and sedges typically dominate.
 In the broad marshes along the Great Lakes shoreline, this grass-sedge-dominated zone is treated as part of the larger Great Lakes marsh.
 Along lakes and streams, the shallow, inner marsh protected from wave action or current is often dense, with considerable plant diversity.
 Closer to the open water, species diversity is reduced due to deeper water, more anaerobic conditions, and greater erosion by waves or current.
 Most species in the outer marsh are perennial rhizomatous plants strongly adapted to aquatic habitats.